Ernie Baron

-Ernesto J. Baron (August 15, 1940 – January 24, 2006), professionally known as Ka Ernie Baron, was a Filipino broadcaster and inventor.
+Ernesto "Ka Ernie" J. Baron (August 15, 1940 – January 24, 2006) was a Filipino television and radio presenter, and inventor.
 He spent more than 40 years in the field of broadcasting.
-He was best known as the weather presenter in the ABS-CBN news program TV Patrol.
+He was best known as the weather presenter in the ABS-CBN's TV Patrol.
 He was also known as The Walking Encyclopedia of the Philippines.

 Career

 Considered one of the pioneers of Radyo Patrol, which counts as contemporaries, among others, Rey Langit, Noli de Castro, Joe Taruc, Mario Garcia, Bobby Guanzon, Orly Mercado and Bong Lapira, Baron, started his radio career with the general information program Gintong Kaalaman on the old DZAQ, the forerunner of DZMM and later DWPM.
 During the Martial Law era, he also worked as one of the news anchors of the station DZSA 1230 kHz (now DWXI 1314 AM).
 He also became one of the personalities of DWAN 1206 Brodkast Patrol during the mid-'80s.

 When ABS-CBN returned on the air after the Marcos regime, he hosted the radio program Knowledge Power as well as its television spin-off.
 He also advocated the use of herbal medicine called pito-pito and "cleansing diet" in his programs and media appearances, though his endorsement of alternative medicine was criticised by medical professionals as a promotion of quackery.